Authors' rights

 Authorship of submitted manuscript

 The authors must ensure that they have written entirely original manuscripts and that the studies and words of others they have used have been cited correctly.
 The authors should also cite the publications that have been influential in determining the nature of the manuscript.
-They should not publish contributions describing the same research in more than one journal or book.
+They should not submit the same text to more than one journal.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical and unacceptable behavior.

 The authorship should be limited to those who have made a significant contribution to the manuscript.
 All persons who have made significant contributions should be listed as authors.
 All authors are accountable for the manuscript and its published form.
 Persons who have participated in certain substantive aspects of the manuscript but do not meet the criteria of authorship should be acknowledged.

-The corresponding author should ensure that all authors are included on the manuscript, have seen and approved its final version and have agreed to its submission.
+The corresponding author should ensure that all authors are included on the manuscript, have seen and approved its final version and have agreed to the submission to the journal.

 Authors' conflicts of interest

-All authors should declare in their manuscript any financial or other conflict of interest that might influence the results or interpretation of their manuscript.
+All authors should declare in their manuscript any conflict of interest that might influence the results or interpretation of their manuscript.
 All sources of financial support for work on the manuscript should be declared.

 Data sharing